If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Challenges with the Current Website

-Challenges with Current Website in RFP
+Challenges with Current Website to include in your website RFP

 Now we’ll turn our attention to challenges with the current websites.
 Honestly, this is oftentimes one of the easiest boxes for nonprofits to fill in and here you’re going to want to focus on both what’s not working, but also why does that matter?
 So the what and the why.